Akwardhan/SQL-EDA-Analysis/README.md

 ## Learnings
 - Enhanced skills in SQL for performing EDA on large datasets.
 - Gained experience using advanced SQL functions like CTEs, Ranking, Aggregations, and more
-- Developed a deep understanding of how layoffs impact companies and industries across different regions.
+- Developed a deep understanding of how layoffs impact companies and industries across different countries.

 ## Author
 **Anmol Kirtiwardhan**